Contact-Control-Interfaces/maestro-sdk-docs/Setup/setup_wiring.md

     <img src="https://contact-control-interfaces.github.io/maestro-sdk-docs/Setup/images/vive_splitter.JPG" height="250"/>

     * If you prefer, you could attach via Velcro to the fabric strap, but that may make putting the headset on more difficult.
-    * If you are using the HTC VIVE with the Deluxe Audio Strap, attaching via velcro to a plastic region near the back of the head should be suitable.
+    * If you are using the HTC VIVE with the Deluxe Audio Strap, attaching via Velcro to a plastic region near the back of the head should be suitable.
 2. Remove USB 3.0 Extension Cable and attach to 4-Port USB 3.0 splitter
     * For convenience, if you wrap the cord around the power cords of the headset, it can make general transport and setup easier.
 See below for example images.
     * Doubling each cord back at the attachment point like in the left image can aid in preventing the cords from accidentally being pulled apart.